jumanah183/jumanah-mohammed_OS-Assignment3-Starter/ASSIGNMENT_DOCUMENTATION.md

 - Given that the three counters are independent, which approach provides better concurrency and why?

 **Your Answer**:
+In my implementation, I chose to use separate locks for each counter (Fine-grained locking), such as contextSwitchLock, completedProcessLock, and waitingTimeLock.
+I made this choice because the three counters are independent; incrementing the context switch count does not affect the total waiting time.
+Trade-offs:
+• Coarse-grained (One lock): It is simpler to implement and uses less memory, but it creates a "bottleneck" because threads must wait for each other even if they want to update different, unrelated variables.
+• Fine-grained (Separate locks): It is slightly more complex but allows higher performance.
+Conclusion:
+The fine-grained approach provides better concurrency.
+Since the counters are independent, multiple threads can now update different counters simultaneously (e.g., one thread updates contextSwitchCount while another updates totalWaitingTime) without blocking each other.
+This maximizes CPU utilization and reduces thread contention compared to using a single global lock.
 [Your answer here - explain coarse-grained vs fine-grained locking, independence of counters, concurrency implications.
 Show understanding of when to use each approach.
 5-8 sentences expected.]

 ---